 Your doctor will discuss this with you at your prenatal appointments.

-It can be terrifying to undergo such an extensive procedure, and it comes with a lot of concerns about your recovery.
+It can be terrifying to undergo such an extensive procedure, which comes with many concerns about your csection recovery.

 It is normal to be worried about internal rupturing, especially as you cannot see inside yourself to monitor the progress, unlike the wound on your abdomen.

-By reading this post and learning what to look for and how to look after yourself, you have taken a massive step in becoming confident in your recovery.
+By reading this post and learning what to look for and how to look after yourself, you have become confident in your recovery.
+If you are concerned, you must seek medical intervention.